Skip to content

 What Does a Therapist Have to Report?

-If you tell your therapist you’re experiencing suicidal thoughts they are ethically and legally required to break confidentiality and report to a family member, government organization, or the police if you have a clear plan in place to harm yourself.
-Knowing a therapist is required to report suicidality may feel confusing because therapy is a place to share your most intimate self.
-However, there are laws created to prevent serious harm to yourself.
+If you disclose suicidal thoughts to your therapist, they are ethically and legally required to break confidentiality and inform a family member, authority, or emergency services if you have a specific plan to harm yourself.
+It might feel confusing or intrusive, especially since therapy is a safe space to discuss deeply personal topics.
+However, these laws exist solely to protect you from harm.

 Your therapist will respond with warmth, understanding, and compassion if you tell them you have suicidal thoughts.
 They will ask you questions to assess how long, frequent, and severe your thoughts are.
 A good therapist will collaborate with you on what their required reporting will look like.
 The ultimate goal is to continue healthy communication and trust between you and your therapist while keeping you safe.

 In order to assess your risk of suicide, your therapist will ask you many questions about your risk factors and protective factors.
-Risk factors are characteristics that are associated with an increase in suicidal behavior, such as previous suicide attempts, high adverse childhood experiences (ACEs) scores, and childhood trauma.2 Protective factors are characteristics that help protect people from acting on their suicidal thoughts.
-These include supportive relationships, cultural or religious beliefs, and a safe environment.
+Risk factors are characteristics that are associated with an increase in suicidal behavior, such as previous suicide attempts, high adverse childhood experiences (ACEs) scores, and childhood trauma.2 Protective factors, on the other hand, decrease this likelihood by providing emotional resilience and support.

 Other questions your therapist may ask you about feeling suicidal include: